birogeri/kspace-explorer/README.md

 * Multiple languages
 * CLAHE enhanchement

+## Disclaimer and limitations

+This software is not intended for medical use.
+Even if a scanner original DICOM file is used, the resulting k-space is not equivalent to the scanner raw data as it contains all post-acquisition modifications applied by the scanner software.

 ```references
     [1] Moratal, D., Vallés-Luch, A., Martí-Bonmati, L., & Brummers, M. E. (2008). k-Space tutorial: An MRI educational tool for a better understanding of k-space.
 Biomedical Imaging and Intervention Journal, 4(1). http://doi.org/10.2349/biij.4.1.e15